-From the above article we saw different types of GUI tools such as pgAdmin, DBeaver, Navicat, DataGrip and OmniDB.
+The above article shows different types of GUI tools, such as pgAdmin, DBeaver, Navicat, DataGrip, and OmniDB.
 We also saw different features of each type of platform it supports.
-Usually pgAdmin supports all types of features of PostgreSQL as compared to other GUI tools.
-From this article we saw how we can handle different GUI tools.
+Usually, pgAdmin supports all types of features of PostgreSQL as compared to other GUI tools.
+From this article, we saw how we can handle different GUI tools.

 We hope that this EDUCBA information on “PostgreSQL GUI ” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.